Meithal/ccson/README.md

 ## Minimal footprint
 Written in ANSI C (tests and stringifier are in C99).
 Compiles by default into a shared library (DLL, .so).
-Can be used header only, no LibC.
+Can be used header only.
+LibC is optional (disabled by default).
 Should be cross platform (not tested).

 On failure the parser returns the number of successfully parsed tokens and a specific error message.
 That lets you to fix your entry stream